IMPORTANT NOTICE – Please Read

 Current Site StatusThe Old City of York Landfill Site has been in the remedial action phase of the clean up since 1996 and is now closely monitored though periodic sampling.
 At this time, groundwater contamination is limited to three monitoring wells and concentrations are decreasing every year, but a few contaminants still remain slightly above the Maximum Contaminant Level (MCL).
 The most recent ROD Amendment in March 2000 continues to rely on monitored natural attenuation for the clean up remedy.
 A Five-Year Review was completed in February 2011 which concluded that the remedy is protective in the short term but for the long term protectiveness, the iron levels in the seep areas requires maintenance.

 Site DescriptionThe 178-acre Old City of York Landfill site, 56 acres of which was a landfill, was owned and operated by the City of York from 1961 to 1975.
 Industrial wastes reportedly were disposed of at the site.
 In 1981, EPA and State investigators found that the landfill was contaminating groundwater in the area with volatile organic compounds (VOCs), the chemical components of solvents.
 Local wells were contaminated, and the state advised affected residents to find other sources of drinking water or to treat the well water before consuming it.
 The surrounding area is rural and residential.
 About 460 people live within a mile of the site.
-About 2,000 people live within three miles of the site and draw groundwater from wells; one resident lives on the site itself.
+One resident lives on the site itself.
 The City of York water supply intake is eight miles downstream of the site.
 At the time of listing the Site on the National Priority List the groundwater at the site was contaminated with VOCs including 1,2-dichloroethane, 1,1,2-trichloroethane, trichloroethylene (TCE), tetrachloroethene and vinyl chloride.
-At the time of the second Five-Year Review ( February 2006) only low levels of vinyl chloride, methylene chloride and 1,1,2-trichloroethane remain.
+At the time of the third Five-Year Review ( February 2011) only low levels of vinyl chloride, methylene chloride and 1,1,2-trichloroethane remain.

 Threats and ContaminantsAt the time of the NPL listing, the groundwater and domestic wells are contaminated with VOCs including TCE from former waste disposal practices.
 Surface water on site contains iron, magnesium, and mercury.
 Potential health risks exist if contaminated groundwater is ingested.